A Walk to Remember: Comparisons to novel

 While there are many similarities to the novel by Nicholas Sparks, many changes were made.
 On his personal website, Sparks explains the decisions behind the differences.
-For example, he and the producer decided to update the setting from the 1950s to the 1990s, worrying that a film set in the 50s would fail to draw teens.
+For example, he and the producer decided to update the setting from the 1950s to the 1990s, worrying that a film set in the 50s would fail to draw teenagers.
 "To interest them," he writes, "we had to make the story more contemporary."
 To make the update believable, Landon's pranks and behavior are worse than they are in the novel; as Sparks notes, "the things that teen boys did in the 1950s to be considered a little 'rough' are different than what teen boys in the 1990s do to be considered 'rough.'"

 Sparks and the producer also changed the play in which Landon and Jamie appear.
 In the novel, Hegbert Sullivan wrote a Christmas play that illustrated how he once struggled as a father.
 Due to time constraints, the sub-plot showing how he overcame his struggles could not be included in the film.
 Sparks was concerned that "people who hadn't read the book would question whether Hegbert was a good father", adding that "because he is a good father and we didn't want that question to linger, we changed the play."

 A significant difference is that at the end of the novel, unlike the film, it is ambiguous whether Jamie died.
 Sparks says that he had written the book knowing she would die, yet had "grown to love Jamie Sullivan", and so opted for "the solution that best described the exact feeling I had with regard to my sister at that point: namely, that I hoped she would live."